alephjs/alephjs.org/pages/docs/basic-features/routing.md

 ## Linking Between Pages

-The Aleph.js router allows you to do client-side route redirects between pages, similarly to a SPA(single-page application).
-A React component called [`Link`](/docs/api-reference/mod.ts#Link) is provided to do this client-side route redirect.
+A React Component called [`Link`](/docs/api-reference/mod.ts#Link) is provided to do this client-side route redirects between pages, similarly to a SPA(single-page application).

 ```jsx
 import React from "https://esm.sh/react"